Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 $$
 QED.

+## Data Structure: B-Tree

+A B-Tree has nodes with n elements and n+1 children between each of the elements.
+The node which is the children between some other nodes means that the node contains elements holding comparative properties saying it is between the 2 sizes of the elements above.

+### Properties

+1. $1\le$

 ## Divide and Conquer: van Emde Boas Trees

 The goal is to maintain n elements among $\left\{0,1,...,u-1\right\}$, a set of continuous integers,with operations of insertion and deletion with complexity $\theta(\log_2\log_2n)$.
 When doing binary search on the levels of binary trees, we get: